 MEDP 1083 Medical Procedures 3 cr.
 Sem: S 3 Lec.
-Hrs./week in accordance with Arkansas Dept. of Career Education Requirements
+Hrs./week in accordance with Arkansas Dept. of Career Education Requirements in the health professions.
+Emphasis is given to the development of competencies related to the following areas: safety, infection control, vital signs, CPR and first aid, medical math, abbreviations, and charting.

-Available only to high school students enrolled in the Secondary Technical
+Available only to high school students enrolled in the Secondary Technical Center, this course allows students to develop specific skills needed